Article

 I am not writing this as a detached software founder.
 I am an architect, and I built Datum Notes because I needed it on my own projects.
 I have the same confidentiality obligations to my clients that you do.
 When criticism came in from architects and from Reddit, it was not abstract to me.
 It was feedback about a tool I personally rely on.

 The updates were not a PR exercise.
 They were product changes that needed to exist.
-Server side privacy enforcement is now in the parse path.
-The interface now shows which privacy mode was applied after each parse.
-The public data handling page exists so people can inspect the flow without guessing.
+Server side privacy enforcement is in the AI paths, the product now supports four privacy modes including Zero AI, and the public data handling page exists so people can inspect the flow without guessing.
 Those changes happened because the concern was valid.

 Where to learn more